-If a narcissist feels threatened in some way, they feel a need to pull someone else down to feel better within themselves, as the narcissist will blame the other person for threatening them real or perceived, the narcissist can be triggered by the narcissist feeling, disrespected, shame, rejection, embarrassment, humiliation, fearing abandonment, etc. causing narcissistic injury, leading to narcissistic rage, leading towards the narcissist abusing others, this can be sexual, emotional, spiritual, mental, physical, financial.
-The narcissist will use the other person’s weaknesses and go after those as this hurts us the most.
+If a narcissist feels threatened in some way, they feel a need to pull someone else down to feel better within themselves, as the narcissist will blame the other person for threatening them, real or perceived, the narcissist can be triggered by the narcissist feeling, disrespected, shame, rejection, embarrassment, humiliation, fearing abandonment, etc. causing narcissistic injury, leading to narcissistic rage, leading towards the narcissist abusing others, this can be sexual, emotional, spiritual, mental, physical, financial.
+The narcissist will use the other person’s weaknesses and go after those, as this hurts us the most.
 When we get defensive and justify ourselves, explain ourselves, fight back.
-The narcissist will continue to get us going, so the narcissist can blame us, play the victim leading to us feeling bad, the narcissist gaining attention as we work harder to please them, fawning to their behaviour, blaming ourselves and walking on eggshells around the narcissist, which confirms in the narcissists mind it was our fault, it’s never your fault, abuse is abuse, and there is no excuse.
+The narcissist will continue to get us going, so the narcissist can blame us and play the victim leading to us feeling bad, the narcissist gaining attention as we work harder to please them, fawning to their behaviour, blaming ourselves and walking on eggshells around the narcissist, which confirms in the narcissists mind it was our fault, it’s never your fault, abuse is abuse, and there is no excuse.

 A narcissist will love bomb, that fast involvement, flattery, those excessive gifts, to bait people into a relationship, especially if they feel their needs are no longer getting met in the relationship they are in.

-A narcissist will intentionally taunt someone to anger another, by saying or doing things to annoy, hurt or upset them to taunt them deliberately.
-To hook, trap or entice someone, and getting someone to do what the narcissist wants them to do.
+A narcissist will intentionally taunt someone to anger another by saying or doing things to annoy, hurt or upset them to taunt them deliberately.
+To hook, trap or entice someone and getting someone to do what the narcissist wants them to do.

 A narcissist will do all they can to get you feeling out of sorts, to get you to justify, defend or explain yourself to them, and they will use your explanations against you to get you into a mood, so they can blame everything on you, to escape accountability for the things in which the narcissists actually do